hekailiang/squirrel/README.md

     transitFrom[fromStateName]To[toStateName]
     on[eventName]
     ```
+    Those method conventions listed above also provided **AOP-like** functionalities, which provided build-in flexible extension capability for squirrel state machine at any granularity.
     For more information, please refer to test case "*org.squirrelframework.foundation.fsm.ExtensionMethodCallTest*".
 * **Declarative Annotation**
 A declarative way is also provided to define and also to extend the state machine.
 Here is an example.